franciosi/community/contributors/guide/contributor-cheatsheet/README.md

 ---
-title: Contributor Cheatsheet
+Title: Contributor Cheatsheet
-weight: 2
+Weight: 2
-aliases: [ "/cheatsheet" ]
+Aliases: [ "/cheatsheet" ]
-description: |
+Description: |
   A list of common resources when contributing to Kubernetes, tips, tricks, and common best practices used within the Kubernetes project.
 It is a "TL;DR" or quick reference of useful information to make your GitHub contribution experience